Kasparrow/model_loader/README.md

 Based on [learnopengl.com](https://learnopengl.com) tutorial Model Loading.

-I only used .obj so far, but Assimp should handle other 3D model formats.
 The goal of this project is to provide a small environnement which allows me to play with the concepts I learned (lighting, shaders, etc) in the tutorial without recompiling the whole project each time I modify something.

 ## controls